duburcqa/jiminy/README.md

 ### General

-- Simulation of multi-body systems using minimal coordinates and Lagrangian dynamics.
+- Simulation of multi-body systems using **minimal coordinates and Lagrangian dynamics**.
 - Comprehensive API for computing dynamic quantities and their derivatives thanks to Pinocchio.
 - C++ core with full python bindings, providing user API parity between both languages.
 - Designed with machine learning in mind, with seamless wrapping of robots as [OpenAI Gym](https://github.com/openai/gym) environments using one-liners.
 Jiminy provides both the physical engine and the robot model (including sensors) required for learning.
+- **Fully modular learning environment pipeline design**, with plug-and-play robotic observers and controllers, but also composable reward components and termination conditions.
 - Rich simulation log output, easily customizable for recording, introspection and debugging.
-The simulation log is made available in RAM directly for fast access, and can be exported in raw binary or [HDF5](./docs/spec/src/tlmc_format_specification.md) format.
+The simulation log is made available in RAM directly for fast access, and can be exported in binary or [HDF5](./docs/spec/src/tlmc_format_specification.md) format.
 - Dedicated integration in Google Colab, Jupyter Lab, Mybinder and VSCode working out-of-the-box - including interactive 3D viewer based on [Meshcat](https://github.com/rdeits/MeshCat.jl).
 This facilitates working on remote environments.
 - Synchronous and single-threaded offscreen rendering capability, GPU-accelerated without graphical server, based on [Panda3d](https://github.com/panda3d/panda3d).
 - Easy to install: `pip` is all that is needed to [get you started](#getting-started) !
 Support Linux, Mac and Windows platforms.